Stirling-Tools/Stirling-Tools.github.io/docs/Migration/New-Features.md

 # New Features in V2

-V2 brings powerful new features that fundamentally improve how you work with PDFs.
-This page documents everything new in V2.
+This page describes the V2 workspace, desktop application and administration features.

 ---

 ## 📁 Browser File Storage

-**The Game Changer:** Upload PDFs once, use them across multiple tools without re-uploading.
+Upload PDFs once and reuse them across tools in the workspace.

 ### What's New

 - **Persistent Storage:** Files stored locally in your browser using IndexedDB
 - **Cross-Tool Usage:** Access uploaded files from any tool
 - **Smart Management:** Automatic cleanup, manual delete options
-- **Large File Support:** Up to 10GB storage (browser-dependent)
+- **Storage capacity:** Subject to the browser's storage quota and available disk space

 ### How It Works